usnistgov/OSCAL/docs/schema/oscal-tag-library.md

 #### Interdicted @class assignments

-No control, control component or group can have a class assignment that overlaps with an element name in OSCAL
+No control, component, object within a control, framework component or group can have a class assignment that overlaps with an element name in OSCAL

-Interdicted names: control, group, part, prop,param, or title.
+Interdicted names: control, subcontrol, component group, part, prop,param, or title.
 Using the title element for nominal titles is better than using a property.
-The others should be rarely called for (meta-OSCAL aside) and would anyway be confusing.

 This constraint may be relaxed by failing to run the `OSCAL-strict.sch` Schematron.